-- Pick how you want to receive security codes.
+- Pick how you want to receive your SAM system security codes.
 You need a working phone number (mobile or landline) or an authentication app (installed on your mobile or on your computer).
 Login.gov will use your phone or your authentication app to send you a one-time security code for authentication.

 How do I sign into SAM.gov after I create my Login.gov account?

 Every time you select “Log In” on SAM.gov, you'll go to the login.gov sign-in page.
 You need to enter your login.gov email address, password, and the one-time security code that you receive.